Subscribe to updates

 Summary

-2026-27 Budget Modelling and Consultation Report
+2026/27 Budget Modelling and Consultation Requirements

 Pride in Place Programme

-Councillor Lee Bridgeman, Cabinet Member for Housing & Communities, introduced the Pride in Place programme, a UK Government initiative providing up to £20 million over ten years for communities most in need.
-Cardiff's proposal is to submit a bid for the Ely and Caerau areas, identified as the most deprived in the city based on the Welsh Index of Multiple Deprivation (WIMD) 2025.
+The Cabinet agreed to approve the proposed approach to the Pride in Place programme for Cardiff.
+This UK Government initiative offers up to £20 million over 10 years to support communities most in need.
+Cardiff's proposal is to submit a bid for the Ely and Caerau areas, identified as having the highest concentrations of deprivation in the city based on the Welsh Index of Multiple Deprivation (WIMD) 2025.

-Councillor John Lancaster inquired about how the success of the project would be measured, particularly given the focus on capital projects versus ongoing funding needs.
-Councillor Bridgeman stated that success would be judged by making people's lives better within the communities, providing access to decent services and improved facilities, rather than solely by rankings on deprivation indices.
-He also highlighted that the programme would be community-led, with Neighbourhood Boards responsible for developing regeneration plans.
+Councillor John Lancaster inquired about how the success of the project would be measured, particularly regarding the Welsh Index of Multiple Deprivation (WIMD) rankings.
+Councillor Bridgeman stated that success would be judged by making people's lives better within the communities and providing access to decent services and improved facilities.
+He also pointed out that WIMD is a relative measure and that improvements in other communities in Wales could affect the ranking.

 Attendees